As we remember the Alamo, here are more (see Part 1) local examples of Spanish mission architecture and some bonus Alamo minutia:

 At Dr. Pillow Park in North Richland Hills.
 The park is named for local physician Dr. David J. Pillow.
 (Thanks to Gary Yeary for telling me about this one.)

-Bonus Alamo minutia: In 1917 the Star-Telegram reported the death in San Antonio of Enrique Esparza, eighty-nine, the last survivor of the Alamo (photo from Texas State Library and Archives Commission).
+Bonus Alamo minutia: On December 21, 1917 the Star-Telegram reported the death in San Antonio of Enrique Esparza, eighty-nine, the last survivor of the Alamo (photo from Texas State Library and Archives Commission).
 After the Alamo fell, Santa Anna’s troops found a group of Mexican women barricaded in the mission.
 With the women was Esparza, then a boy of eight.
 He was the son of Alamo defender Gregorio Esparza, who was killed in battle.

 Yet more Alamo minutia: Shhh.
 Don’t tell anyone, but . . .
 Marty Robbins’s 1960 song, “Ballad of the Alamo,” was composed by Dimitri Tiomkin with lyrics by Paul Francis Webster.
 Webster also wrote the lyrics of “Love Is a Many-Splendored Thing,” “The Shadow of Your Smile,” “Green Leaves of Summer,” “April Love,” “Friendly Persuasion,” “The Twelfth of Never,” and “Somewhere, My Love.”
 Tiomkin scored too many classic movies to list—mostly westerns and Hitchcocks, even “It’s a Wonderful Life.”